yusufkarabocekz/STM32_Tutorials/README.md

 ## 8. I2C Communication

 Learn how to communicate with I2C-compatible devices such as sensors or displays.
-This project covers both master and slave configurations.
+In this project, temperature, altitude and pressure data are read with the BMP180 sensor.

 - **Project Name:** `I2C_Sensor_Reading`
 - **Description:** Interface with I2C devices to read sensor data.

 ## 9. SPI Communication

-Delve into SPI communication to exchange data with SPI peripherals like sensors, memory modules, or displays.
+Dive into SPI communication to exchange data with SPI peripherals such as sensors, memory modules or displays.
+In this project, 3 Oct acceleration data is read with the ADXL sensor.

 - **Project Name:** `SPI_Sensor_Reading`
 - **Description:** Implement SPI communication to interact with external devices.

 ## 10. RTOS with FreeRTOS

-Get started with Real-Time Operating Systems (RTOS) by using FreeRTOS to manage multiple tasks on the STM32.
-This project is ideal for building more complex, real-time applications.
+FreeRTOS-based project to control multiple LEDs with different blinking intervals using task scheduling.
+Demonstrates the basics of real-time task management in embedded systems

 - **Project Name:** `FreeRTOS_LED_Tasks`
 - **Description:** Manage tasks using FreeRTOS to control multiple operations in real-time.